 Why do I need to clean my tack?

-Cleaning your tack regularly will not only help keep it looking like new for a as long as possible it’ll also protect it.
+Cleaning your tack regularly will not only help keep it looking like new for as long as possible it’ll also protect it.
 If you don’t keep your tack clean, over time, it’ll start to harden with all of the mud and sweat.
-While this might not seem like an issue if your saddlery starts to toughen up and it could be come uncomfortable to your horse as it’ll start to rub against him rather than flex with his movements.
+While this might not seem like an issue if your saddlery starts to toughen up and it could become uncomfortable to your horse as it’ll start to rub against him rather than flex with his movements.

 If your saddlery is made of leather then this cleaning and polishing will also help to keep the leather nice and subtle.

 How to clean the bridle